 - Touching: Exercise discretion when engaging with and touching the animals; don't scare them.

-- Approach truck when safety marshal signals that it's safe.
-Truck drivers cannot see you.
+- Approach the truck when safety marshals signal that it's safe.

 - Bear witness on curb side of truck, not on traffic side.